hpcaitech/ColossalAI/docs/source/en/features/pipeline_parallel.md

 1. Introduction of 1F1B pipeline.
 2. Usage of non-interleaved and interleaved schedule.
-3. Training ResNet with pipeline.
+3. Finetune Bert with pipeline.

 ## Introduction of 1F1B pipeline